lupyuen/lupyuen.github.io/src/pr.md

 _What about testing a Single Config?_

-Just do it the usual NuttX way...
+Just do it the normal NuttX way...

 ```text
 $ docker run -it nuttx:v1 /bin/bash